 - My answer: Because we have come to different conclusions about what the Bible

 says about Jesus Christ, about the Holy Spirit, about the future, about the church, the nature and

-means of salvation and other things, we are going to disagree on the meaning of almost every
+means of salvation and other things, we are going to disagree on the meaning of many verses

 all eternity separated from Him.
 You say it doesn't mean that.
 I take the words of Colossians 2:9